-decision that has nothing to do with cyber security or any of the technologies in question," spokesperson added.
-"Over past 13 years.
+decision that has nothing to do with cyber security or any of the technologies in question," the spokesperson added.
+"Over the past 13 years.
 Huawei Canada has devoted itself to helping Canadian carriers build out their wireless networks and provide quality services for the Canadian people.
 Huawei equipment, including both hardware and software, has been routinely and closely scrutinized by the government and its security agencies according to stringent quality standards.
 There have been zero security incidents caused by Huawei equipment throughout this entire period."

-spokesperson The Huawei is "proud" of its security
+The spokesperson said Huawei is "proud" of its security record in Canada.